Normalization-Equivariant Neural Networks with Application to Image Denoising: Overview of normalization-equivariance

 \subsection{Categorizing image denoisers}

-Table \ref{properties_summary} summarizes the equivariance properties of several popular denoisers, either conventional \cite{TV, nlmeans, nlridge, lichi, DCT, BM3D, WNNM} or deep-learning-based \cite{dncnn, drunet, nlrn, swinir}.
+Table \ref{properties_summary} summarizes the equivariance properties of several popular denoisers, either conventional \cite{TV, nlmeans, nlridge, DCT, BM3D, WNNM} or deep learning-based \cite{dncnn, drunet, nlrn, swinir, restormer}.
 Interestingly, if \textit{scale-equivariance} is generally guaranteed for traditional denoisers, not all of them are equivariant to shifts.
 In particular, the widely used algorithms DCT \cite{DCT} and BM3D \cite{BM3D} are sensitive to offsets, mainly because the hard thresholding function at their core is not \textit{shift-equivariant}.
 Regarding the deep-learning-based networks, only DRUNet \cite{drunet} is insensitive to scale because it is a bias-free convolutional neural network with only ReLU activation functions \cite{homogeneous_functions}.
+In particular, all transformer models \cite{restormer, nlrn, swinir, transformer_eccv}, even bias-free, are not \textit{scale-equivariant} due to their inherent attention-based modules.
 In the next section, we show how to adapt existing neural architectures to guarantee \textit{normalization-equivariance} without loss of performance and study the resulting class of parameterized functions $(f_\theta)$.